 Step 2: Your Ohio adoption specialist will give you profiles of potential adoptive parents that are similar to what you were picturing.
 You’ll have the opportunity to get to know adoptive families that interest you through conference calls.

 Step 3: Once you’ve selected your baby’s parents, you can continue communicating until the birth and then, if you place your baby for adoption with them, you can stay in regular contact throughout your child’s life.

 The bond between birth and adoptive parents can be an important, strong, lifelong relationship.
 When you place a baby for adoption in Ohio with our agency, you can know that you’ll always be connected to your child, in whatever manner works best for you.

 Having an established plan for your time in the hospital during delivery can help you feel calm and prepared.
 When you’re pregnant and considering adoption in Ohio, you and your adoption specialist will create a birth plan that suits you.

 - How much or little you’d like the adoptive family to be involved during the birth of the baby

 - Who you want to be with you at the hospital or in the delivery room as your support system

 - If there are any letters, gifts, or photos you’d like your baby to have as a reminder of this special day

-Ohio adoption law requires you to wait at least 72 hours after giving birth before you can offer your adoption consent.
-By giving consent to adoption in Ohio, you’re voluntarily terminating legal parental rights.
-This places your child with their adoptive family.
+Ohio adoption law requires you to wait at least 72 hours after giving birth before you can sign your adoption paperwork.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.